Turn Your Lights Down Low: Music video

 An accompanying music video to the Lauryn Hill and Bob Marley remix was directed by Francis Lawrence and released in 1999.
 The video takes place in Jamaica and opens with a group of Jamaican kids playing soccer.
 Following this, are a series of panning shots showing night life in Jamaica, and scenes where Hill is singing in a recording studio.
-In other scenes, Hill is shown dancing at a party with former boyfriend Rohan Marley, son of Bob Marley.
+In other scenes, Hill is shown dancing at a party with then-boyfriend Rohan Marley, son of Bob Marley.

 Track listings

 All songs are performed by Lauryn Hill except "Turn Your Lights Down Low" (Hill and Bob Marley), "To Zion" (Hill and Carlos Santana), and the original version of "Turn Your Lights Down Low" (Bob Marley and the Wailers).